Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Zora.Synth/README.md

 [C C G G] [A A G/2] [F F E E] [D D C/2]
 ```

+## TODO

+Notice current implementation will not work on server environment (although it will work once we are done with refactoring and let frontend decides what to do with the score, like Zora.ThreeDimensional.ProceduralModeling).

+General management:

+- [ ] Clean up README

+Feature completion:

+- [ ] Abstract score authorization/generation and actual playback; Let frontend (e.g. preview window) decide and actually perform playback
+- [ ] (FluentSynth) Authorize MIDI file and use FluidSynth to play.

+## TODO

+The overall infrastructure is established, in the future, the likely site of improvement is either [Orchestrator](./Core/FluentSynth/Orchestrator.cs) or [MusicalScoreParser](./Core/FluentSynth/MusicalScoreParser.cs).

+Low Level Pending:

+- PENDING

+MIDI Engine:

+- [ ] Convert of FSMN to .MIDI file.
+- [ ] Convert of FSMN/MIDI file into mp3/wav file.

+FSMN Score:

+- [ ] Relative and absolute path handling in vocal file specification (at the moment it's relative to current working directory)

+Audio Editing (Exposed only through Pure Scripting):

+- [ ] Quick cut and format conversion

+## Known Issues

+- [ ] When playing MIDI files directly from command line using FluentMusic, loading time is long and it's not memory efficient because the program loads everything at once without streaming.
+For the purpose of this program (targeting more on on-demand synth), we probably won't address this issue any time soon.

 ## Installation

 This application may depend on **.Net 7 runtime**, and it's available from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).